Mustafif/texcreate/README.md

 name.pdf
 ```

-> Make sure to not change the `proj_name` filed in `compiler.toml` or the command will not be able to compile.
+> Make sure to not change the `proj_name` field in `compiler.toml` or the command will not be able to compile.

 ## Changes in Beta 2